 Monika has a Bachelor of Science Degree in Psychology from the University of Connecticut.
 She spent ten years on Nantucket as a teacher at the Nantucket Lighthouse School, and then received a Master’s Degree in Education from Antioch University New England.
 She returned to the Litchfield area in 2010 and worked as an assistant teacher at the Millstream Farm Middle School in New Hartford, before becoming an assistant in Children's House.

 Monika is currently the art specialist for LMS, as well as the assistant teacher in Lower Elementary.
 Monika holds art programs for children of all ages where they create beautiful and purposeful pieces of artwork.
-Lastly, she adores her dog, Shanti who may often be found in our Lower Elementary classroom.
+Lastly, she adores her dog, Milo who may often be found in our Lower Elementary classroom.

 Kate Gnitzcavich